bacontime/blog-mirror/news/gamestonks.md

 ## Super Short Summary.

 - Concepts:
+    - Stocks:
-  - Stocks: Partial Ownership of a company
+        - Partial ownership of a company.
+    - Short-selling:
-  - Short-seller: Anything where the short-seller benefits if the stock price goes down.
+        - Anything where the short-seller benefits if the stock price goes *down*.
+        - Important detail: Physical short-sellers promise to buy the stock in the future.
     - Hedge Funds:
         - Original concept: “hedge your bets”
         - Modern reputation: shenanigans
 - Current events:
-    1. Some hedge funds short-sold Gamestop
+    1. Some hedge funds short-sell Gamestop
     2. Woops.
-They shorted it *a lot*.
+They short-sell it *a lot*.
-    3. Game stop has some good news, making the stock price go up.
+    3. Gamestop has some good news, making the stock price go up.
     4. Now the short-sellers are contractually obligated to buy the gamestonks at a loss.
-    5. The short-sellers want to buy lots of gamestonks all at once, which drives up the price even further.
+    5. Other investors restrict the short-sellers' ability to buy the gamestonks they need.
 This is called a short squeeze.
-    6. Other hedge funds profit by restricting the short-seller's ability to buy the gamestonks.
-    7. High demand + low supply meands prices go 🚀🚀🚀.
-This is called a short squeeze.
+    6. High demand + low supply means prices go 🚀🚀🚀.
+    7. Reddit exacerbates the short squeeze because it's funny.
+    8. It is very funny.

+---

 ## Key concepts